apache/systemds/quick-start-guide.md

 # Download SystemML

-Apache incubator binary releases of SystemML will be available shortly from the [Apache SystemML (incubating)](http://systemml.apache.org/) website.
+Apache incubator releases of SystemML are available from the [downloads](http://systemml.apache.org/download.html) page.

 The SystemML project is available on GitHub at [https://github.com/apache/incubator-systemml](https://github.com/apache/incubator-systemml).
 SystemML can be downloaded from GitHub and built with Maven.
 Instructions to build and